bostonadam525/NLP-with-Deep-Learning-Projects-and-Experiments/BERT_models/NER_models/README.md

 5. locations
 6. ...etc...

+## Spacy `displaCy Entity Visualization`
+* This is a good demo that spacy put together to test out NER modeling: https://demos.explosion.ai/displacy-ent

 # Tokens and Tags in NER Models
 * NER modeling is also most commonly known as `**Token Classification**.